 What to See

-This is a small city compared Porto, but still has plenty to see.
+This is a small city compared Porto, but still you will find plenty to see.
 Here’s a list to help you plan your day trip from Porto to Braga:

 As we already mentioned, Braga has the oldest cathedral in Portugal, Sé de Braga.
 This is an unmissable stop during your visit and we recommend starting here because not only is it the literal centre of the historic city, but still remains the centre of life in the city.